halloweeks/AES-256-CBC/README.md

 This GitHub repository contains a standard implementation of the Advanced Encryption Standard (AES) with a focus on AES-256 CBC (Cipher Block Chaining) encryption.
 AES-256 is a highly secure encryption standard due to its 256-bit key size, providing robust protection for sensitive data.
 CBC mode ensures increased security by chaining each plaintext block to the previous ciphertext block before encryption, making it resistant to certain cryptographic attacks.

 ## Features
-- **Header-only** library, no external dependencies required.
+- **Header-only:** No need for external dependencies, simplifying integration into existing projects.
-- **Supports** AES-256-CBC encryption and decryption.
+- **AES-256-CBC support:** Enables robust encryption and decryption using the Advanced Encryption Standard with a 256-bit key size and Cipher Block Chaining mode.
-- Seamless integration with an example of use.
+- **Seamless integration:** Provides straightforward usage examples for effortless incorporation into applications.
 - **Compatibility:** Data encrypted using this standard AES-256 CBC algorithm can be decrypted using any compliant AES-256 CBC decryption implementation.
 -
 ## Usage Example